 How Cyberbullying Is Harmful to Teens

-Cyberbullying is incredibly harmful to the mental health and self-esteem of pre-teens and teenagers.
-Not only does bullying create a significant risk of depression in teens who are victims, but often, the bullies themselves are at significant risk as well.
+Cyberbullying is harmful to the mental health and self-esteem of teenagers.
+For example, studies by groups including the National Institutes of Health have found that not only does bullying create a significant risk of depression in teens who are victims, but often, the bullies themselves are at significant risk as well.

 For the victims, it can be downright devastating.
-The pain and shame caused by the bullying can cause severe anxiety, depression and more.
+The pain and shame caused by bullying can cause severe anxiety, depression, and more.
 Many victims will close social media and other accounts or even change their phone numbers.
-Many create fake accounts in fear of using their own accounts due to being bullied further.
+Many create fake accounts in fear of using their own accounts and being bullied further.

-4 Steps to Take If Your Child Is a Victim of Cyberbullying
+5 Steps To Take If Your Child Is a Victim of Cyberbullying

-Here are four steps that you can take if you witness a loved one being bullied online:
+Here are five steps you can take if your child is being bullied online:

 - Report cyberbullying to your teen’s school administration and a school counselor.